-Insoles are entirely helpful in providing comfort when you use shoes, which also contributes in avoiding possible body aches.
+Insoles are entirely helpful in providing comfort when you use shoes, which also contributes to avoiding possible body aches.
 Aside from that, insoles help you to maintain healthy feet which are important as we continue our lives and our journey.
-However, some of us may find inconvenience in getting insoles because we don’t know exactly our sizes or perhaps the size of our insoles are not available at shoe stores or department.
+However, some of us may find inconvenience in getting insoles because we don’t know exactly our sizes, or perhaps the size of our insoles is not available at shoe stores or departments.
 If you can’t buy it, why not make your own?
-Now here are the easy steps how to make cheap insoles.
+Now here are the easy steps on how to make cheap insoles t home.

 If you’re thinking of something useful to do, something you’ll need daily and is indeed important to you, you can start making your own insoles.

 Often when you have an unusual size of the foot, you’ll have a hard time finding an insole that fits you.
 You will feel the discomfort because your feet is not appropriately supported.
 Having large feet is one factor that gives difficulty to anyone who is finding insoles.

 Usually, in department stores, the sizes run only up to Size 13, but then some people in the United States have size 16.
 When you still insist on using an unfitted insole for your shoe, there could be sharp edges, especially on the toe that may hurt your feet.
 To address this instead, you can make your insole inserts in whatever size you want with materials that are cheap and available.
 It’s sure to work, so give it a try.

 This project doesn’t need much for materials; you can keep it simple with the basic materials you’ll need like cushion mats and a type of knife to cut it.

 When choosing your cushion mats, it’s preferable to use puzzle-styled mats which you can find at Harbor Freight.
 For $10, you can already buy four packs, and you can make as much as you like.
 For cutting, you can use a rotary tool for a better and cleaner cut of mats, this is obviously easier than using a knife that leaves your edges, but the knife’s useful for following the shape.